0xrs/token-basket-swaps-metatx/README.md

 Since both `makerOrderSig` and `takerOrderSig` take nonce as an argument, once an orderHash is filled, the same nonce cannot be used with the same order params.
-This is done to disallow a taker to execute the same signed transaction multiple times at the same time to allow the maker to create orders with the same params again.
+This is done to disallow a taker to execute the same signed transaction multiple times and at the same time this design also allows the maker to create orders with the same params again as the hash will change with the next nonce.

 Each order also has an expiration timestamp after which the order is no longer valid.